calaldees/teachingWorkshops/teacherTraining/questioning.md

                     * What other alternative incorrect answers would you have included, and why?
                     * Can you write some questions that would make each of the wrong answers correct?
                     * Create your own diagnostic question on this topic, explaining your reasoning behind each of your three incorrect answers
-            * Get feedback from students as to 'why' they think that is the answer
+            * Get feedback from students.
+Get them to tell you 'why' they think that is the answer
                 * Find the worst 3 answered questions
                 * Step 5: Find the most popular misconceptions and read explanations written by students
                 * Step 7: As a teacher - Ask 3 questions: